rcsoccersim/manual/source/soccermonitor.rst

 The format of *server_param*, *player_param*, and *player_type* messages are the same as the v8+ format for players and coaches.
 The *msg* type message may contain *team_graphic* data, as in the version 2 format.
-Starting with the server version 12.1.0, the game result is recorded using *msg* data at the end of the game log.

 The following table shows the format of other types of messages.